kevinosano94/alx-system_engineering-devops/0x00-shell_basics/README.md

- script that changes the working directory to the previous one
+directory my_first_directory that is in the /tmp directory